Manage your phishing template library

 Browse and preview

 The library opens to a paged grid of template cards.
-Each card shows the template name, a one-line description, Difficulty (Easy / Medium / Hard) and Category badges, lifetime usage and click rate, and a small Custom badge when the template belongs to your org.
+Each card shows the template name, a one-line description, category badges, lifetime usage, and the Preview, Customize, and Use Template actions.
+Custom templates carry a small Custom badge when the template belongs to your org.

 From the left nav, go to Phishing, then click Template Library in the sub-nav.
 The page header reads Browse and preview phishing simulation templates.

-Use the left filter sidebar to narrow the list.
+Use the filter bar to narrow the list.
 Type into Search to match on name, description, or tags.
-Click any Category — Financial, Technical, Executive, Seasonal, Social, Company, Logistics, Security — to filter.
-Tick Custom templates only to hide stock content and see just your org's library.
+Use the Category, Level, Industry, and Psychological Triggers filters to refine the catalog.
+Tick Custom only to hide stock content and see just your org's library.

 Use the Sort dropdown above the grid (Alphabetical or Newest) to reorder.
 The result count next to the dropdown updates as filters change.